seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

 stage order is the second half of the same repair: `ANALYST-INSTRUCTIONS.md` §5 now computes levels before the catalyst search rather than after it, and §4b step 6 said «perform the analysis» in one clause that permitted either order.
+**v17 gives the analysis run's direct push a failure branch and takes role 2 out of §8's branch clauses.** On 01.09 an analysis run finished correctly and its state and day log reached the Boss as a branch and a compare URL he had to merge by hand, so the engine's own record was invisible to the next run until a human acted.
+Four clauses already said `analyst/**` goes straight to `main` and none of them said what happens when that push is REJECTED — and a rejection is ordinary here, because the Boss's Shortcut writes `analyst/live.json` to `main` while the run is composing.
+With no branch defined, the run fell through to §8's pull-request fallback, which was written for role 1 and carries no role qualifier. §4b step 8 now names the rebase-and-retry, §8 opens by putting role 2 outside every branch clause in the section, and the same section's claim about `main.yml`'s `paths-ignore` is corrected: TZ-23 replaced that filter with a two-path allow-list, so nothing unnamed can start the bot at all.
 Every clause below that did not name a role in v8 governs the implementation role and continues to do so unchanged; the analyst role is granted only where this file says so explicitly, and is otherwise bound by the same hard